Traceable mixnets: Introduction

-\emph{$\mbox{C.}$ Extending to the distributed setting:} All the above techniques are focused on the single-prover setting.
-Extending them to our distributed mixnet setting where none of the provers (the mix-servers) have complete information about either the commitment openings or the permutation between the commitments and the plaintext values is non-trivial.
-Also, the batching techniques \citep{boneh-batching,campanelli-batching} presuppose that the prover knows which entries pass the membership proof.
-This assumption breaks down in traceable mixnets.
+\begin{paragraph}{Extending to the distributed setting} All the above techniques work on the single-prover case.
+Extending them to our distributed setting where none of the provers (the mix-servers) know either the commitment openings or the permutation between the commitments and the plaintexts is non-trivial.
+The batching techniques \citep{boneh-batching,campanelli-batching} also fail in the distributed setting since they require the prover to know upfront which entries pass the membership proof.

-Collaborative zkSNARKs \citep{collaborative-zksnarks} have recently been proposed to allow a distributed set of provers holding secret shares of a SNARK witness to prove joint knowledge of the same.
+Collaborative zkSNARKs \citep{collaborative-zksnarks} allow a distributed set of provers holding secret shares of a SNARK witness to prove joint knowledge of the same.
 They add roughly 2x overhead in per-prover proving time over the standard zkSNARKs \citep{collaborative-zksnarks}.
 DPZKs \citep{dpzk} provide similar guarantees.
-However, even to securely obtain shares of the SNARK witness (the commitment openings and the permutation in our setting), an additional MPC protocol is likely required. \\
+However, even to securely obtain shares of the SNARK witness, an extra MPC protocol is likely required. \end{paragraph}

-\emph{$\mbox{D.}$ Signature-based set membership:} In this paper, we build upon a different approach towards ZKPs of set membership, initiated by Camenisch et al. \citep{Camenisch} in the single-prover setting.
-The main idea is that the verifier provides to the prover signatures on all members of the set under a fresh signing key generated by the verifier; the prover proves knowledge of a signature on the committed value in ZK.
-The protocol is a proof of set membership because the prover does not obtain signatures on non-members of the set and cannot forge them.
-Importantly, batched set membership queries are $O(n)$ because the verifier's signatures can be reused.
+\begin{paragraph}{Signature-based set membership} Camenisch et al. \citep{Camenisch} initiated a different approach to ZKPs of set membership: the verifier provides to the prover signatures on all members of the set under a fresh signing key generated by the verifier, and the prover proves knowledge of a signature on the committed value in ZK.
+This proves set membership because if the commitment commits a value outside the set, the prover does not obtain a signature on it and must forge it.
+This approach gives $O(n)$ batched query complexity because verifier signatures can be reused.
+We extend these ZKPs by a signature-based ZKP of \emph{reverse set membership} and by distributed signature-based ZKPs for both set membership and reverse set membership. \end{paragraph}

-We extend this technique in two important ways.
-First, we provide a novel protocol to perform \emph{batched reverse set membership proofs} with $O(n)$ complexity.
-Second, we provide distributed versions of both set membership and reverse set membership proofs and construct a traceable mixnet using these distributed ZKPs.